spsforks/QB64-Wiki/FILES.md

 ## Example(s)

-*Example 1:* Finding a list of all BAS files in the current folder.
+Finding a list of all BAS files in the current folder.

 ```vb